-It has a two form entry with a capacity of 60 pupils in each year group.
-However for academic year 2017/18 Upland Primary School will be admitting 90 pupils into our new Reception classes, for this year only.
-We will then be reverting back to a 60 pupil intake in September 2018.
+Upland Primary School is a two form entry with a capacity of 60 pupils in each year group.
+However for academic year 2017/18 the school admitted 90 pupils into our Reception classes.
+We reverted back to a 60 pupil intake in September 2018 and will continue this going forward.
+Prior to this in April 2017, we also increased our capacity in year 2 to 90 pupils.
+In the academic year 18/19 these children are in year 4.

 We are an inclusive school that welcomes children from all backgrounds and abilities.